magden/player_attributes/README.md

 5. **Error Handling**: Enhance error handling in the API and scheduling to provide more informative responses and improve robustness.

-6. **User Authentication**: Consider adding authentication to the API to secure access to the player attributes.

-7. **Read Data Using Executors**: Implement functionality to read data from the user_panel using executors and bulk requests, with retry logic for failed requests.
+6**Read Data Using Executors**: Implement functionality to read data from the user_panel using executors and bulk requests, with retry logic for failed requests.

-8. **Containerize the Project**: Create Docker containers for the API and scheduler to simplify deployment and scaling.
+7**Containerize the Project**: Create Docker containers for the API and scheduler to simplify deployment and scaling.